-- 1. Remove wires from terminals 1 and 2. - 2.
-Use an ohmmeter to check for continuity.
+1. Remove wires from terminals 1 and 2.

+2. Use an ohmmeter to check for continuity.
 If there is none, replace the motor only.
-If there is continuity, but the motor will not start, check the motor's start switch. - 3.
-Remove motor end bell or motor stator.
-With ohmmeter wires attached to 1 and 2, move centrifugal switch actuator up and down to simulate motor speed.
-If the ohmmeter does not show any change, replace the switch or motor.
-If the ohmmeter shows an open circuit, replace the switch or COVER & motor.
+If there is continuity, but the motor will not start, check the motor's start switch.

+3. Remove motor end bell or motor stator.
+With ohmmeter wires attached to 1 and 2 move centrifugal switch actuator up and down to simulate motor speed.
+If the ohmmeter does not show any change or shows and open circuit, replace the switch or motor.

-To Remove and Repair the Gear and Motor Assembly:
+To Remove and Repair the Gearmotor Assembly: